PrecipiceBlades/Single-Path-NAS-with-MAESTRO/README.md

 # How to profile self-defined models:

-Use main.py, specify the block arguments by yourself as well as stem / head architecture.
+Use main.py, specify the block arguments by yourself as well as stem/head architecture.

 # Experiments: